Fixed-point spectrum for group actions by affine isometries on Lp-spaces: The fixed-point spectrum for actions on

 \section{The fixed-point spectrum for actions on $\lp$}

-This section is divided in two parts.
+This section handles the case of actions of $G$ on $\lp$-spaces over a discrete space $X$.
+It is divided in two parts.
 In the first part, we prove Theorem \ref{thm-main-lp}.
-Then in the second part, we discuss property $(F_{\lp})$ and exhibit examples of groups $G$ for each form of possible fixed-point spectra $\mathcal{F}_{\ell^{\infty}}(G)$ listed in the statement of Theorem \ref{thm-main-lp}.
+Some elements in the proofs of our Proposition \ref{prp-lp} and Lemma \ref{lem-lp} can be found in section 3.1 of \cite{C}, and in particular the crucial use of estimates (2) in Section 2.2.
+However, the approach of the current paper requires different statements from those in \cite{C}, and we provide relevant results with complete proofs for convenience of the reader.
+In the second part of the section, we discuss property $(F_{\lp})$ and exhibit examples of groups $G$ illustrating each form of possible fixed-point spectra $\mathcal{F}_{\ell_{\infty}}(G)$ listed in the statement of Theorem \ref{thm-main-lp}.